-What is a Garden Room?
+What Is a Garden Room?

+Let’s start with what a garden room is not.
+It is not decorating your patio with floral-printed furniture and adding a couple of potted plants.
 An inviting patio makes a nice transition from the house to the garden, but it is not necessarily a garden room.

 Why Create Garden Rooms?

 Aesthetically, garden rooms can make your landscape appear larger.
 When the entire yard is open, your eyes take in the whole space with one sweeping glance.
 When the view is obstructed, your perspective becomes more focused, and you observe your garden in much smaller chunks.

 Creating separated rooms also allows gardeners to play with different color schemes or styles without creating chaos.
 You can have a bright, hot, tropical space and a calming pastel cottage garden without having the plants compete with each other for attention.
 You can always unify the disparate sections by repeating the hardscaping or a handful of plants.

 Practically speaking, garden rooms can be used to create spaces for different functions, such as a dining area, a play area, a place for contemplation, or an edible garden.
 One approach is to view your garden like a house.
 Design the layout of a kitchen, a living room, a family room, playroom, and a place to rest, but don’t let that idea confine you.
 You can get away with a lot more fantasy outdoors.

 How to Get Started

 First, decide what you want to do in the room.
 Whether it’s to experiment with color or to create a fort for young children, the room's creation begins with its intended purpose.
 Think about the paths you already take in your yard.
 You don’t want to obstruct the main entry, but you do want to divert travelers so that they have to go around a corner to discover the room.

 Consider the views from within the room and of the room.
 Will placing a "wall" in a particular location block a view from in the house or create intrigue?
 Would placing the wall there block sunlight from getting into the room?